Sodium–potassium alloy

-Sodium–potassium alloy, colloquially called NaK (commonly pronounced /næk/), is an alloy of the alkali metals sodium (Na, atomic number 11) and potassium (K, atomic number 19) that is normally liquid at room temperature.
+Sodium–potassium alloy, colloquially called NaK (commonly pronounced /næk/), is an alloy of two alkali metals: sodium (Na, atomic number 11) and potassium (K, atomic number 19).
+NaK is normally liquid at room temperature.
 Various commercial grades are available.
-NaK is highly reactive with water (like its constituent elements) and may catch fire when exposed to air, so it must be handled with special precautions.
+Like its constituent elements, NaK is highly reactive with water and may catch fire when exposed to air, so it must be handled with special precautions.

 Properties

 Solid–liquid phase diagram of sodium and potassium.
 X-axis is mass percent.

 Physical properties

 NaK containing 40% to 90% potassium by mass is liquid at room temperature.
 The eutectic mixture consists of 77% potassium and 23% sodium by mass (NaK-77), and it is a liquid from -12.6 to 785 C, and has a density of 0.866 g/cm^{3} at 21 C and 0.855 g/cm^{3} at 100 C, making it less dense than water.
 It is highly reactive with water and is stored usually under hexane or other hydrocarbons, or under an inert gas (usually dry nitrogen or argon) if high purity and low levels of oxidation are required.

 A solid compound, Na2K, exists at low temperatures, containing 46 percent potassium by mass.

 NaK has a very high surface tension, which makes large amounts of it pull into a bun-like shape.
 Its specific heat capacity is 982 J/(kg⋅K), which is roughly one quarter of that for water, but heat transfer is higher over a temperature gradient due to higher thermal conductivity.